Charlotte, NC (CLT)

 By the late 1990s, a strong partnership between Amtrak and the state resulted in enhanced passenger rail services that led to increased ridership.
 The North Carolina Department of Transportation (NCDOT) and Amtrak expanded the Charlotte waiting room in 2002 and added an additional ticket window; new benches later replaced the original wood furniture.

 NCDOT began acquiring the CGS property in 1998, with a 17-acre acquisition completed in 2004.
-Interestingly, the block held the old Southern Railway station until it was demolished in 1962 and passenger services moved to the current site now used by Amtrak.
+Interestingly, the block intended for the new passenger station once held the old Southern Railway depot until it was demolished in 1962 and passenger services moved to the current site now used by Amtrak.
 In late 2012, the NCDOT selected Hines, an international real estate firm, to serve as the master developer for the CGS.
-Working with the NCDOT, city, county, Amtrak, regional transit system and other stakeholders, Hines will create a master development plan for CGS and the adjacent area.
-Once the plan is approved by stakeholders, the project can move into additional planning and design phases before construction begins.
+Working with the NCDOT, city, county, Amtrak, regional transit system and other stakeholders, Hines was tasked with creating a master development plan for CGS and the adjacent area.

 Charlotte, located in Mecklenburg County, is the largest city in North Carolina.
 The area was first settled in 1755 when Thomas Polk, uncle of future United States President James K. Polk, built a residence at the intersection of two American Indian trading paths between the Yadkin and Catawba Rivers, the north south route being part of the Great Wagon Road leading from Pennsylvania into the North Carolina foothills.
 Charlotte was named in honor of Queen Charlotte of Mecklenburg-Streilitz, who had become Queen Consort of King George III of England the year before the city’s founding in 1768; today, the city is well-known by its nickname—the “Queen City.”